z0al/dotfiles/README.md

 **How does it work?**

 - `default.nix` defines the shared module configuration.
-It typically includes the module option definitions like `d.<module>.enable`.
-With very few exceptions, all custom modules are prefixed with `d.*` to avoid conflicts with upstream modules.
+It typically includes the module option definitions like `my.<module>.enable`.
+All custom modules are prefixed with `my.*` to avoid conflicts with upstream modules.
 - `**/*/_nixos.nix` files are automatically loaded on NixOS via [`modules/nixos.nix`](./modules/nixos.nix).
 - `**/*/_darwin.nix` files are automatically loaded on macOS via [`modules/darwin.nix`](./modules/darwin.nix).
 - Wherever possible, NixOS/nix-darwin modules are preferred over `home-manager`.
 I aim to eventually remove `home-manager` entirely once there's a viable standalone replacement for [`home.file`](https://nix-community.github.io/home-manager/options.xhtml#opt-home.file).